jicda18/UnioLoci/docs/adr/002_mobile_en.md

 ## Reason

-Flutter offers the best balance between performance, visual flexibility, and user experience.
-Furthermore:

-- It allows building complex interfaces (like a calendar) without friction.
-- It integrates very well with WebSockets for real-time synchronization.
-- It avoids common React Native issues (fragmentation, UI inconsistencies).
-- It provides a consistent and modern mobile experience with a single codebase.
-- Practicing Dart is part of the project's goal.
+Flutter delivers significant benefits to users and the product by promising a fluid, native-like user experience and consistent, modern interfaces across platforms.
+It offers the best balance between performance, visual flexibility, and overall user experience, enabling the creation of complex interfaces like a calendar without friction.
+It integrates seamlessly with WebSockets for real-time synchronization, avoids common React Native issues such as library fragmentation and UI inconsistencies, and provides a consistent and modern mobile experience with a single codebase.

+Additionally, this choice aligns with the developer's objectives to practice and master a modern mobile technology that allows for the development of high-quality apps without the usual limitations of React Native.
+Practicing Dart provides valuable learning in a stable ecosystem with a promising future.

 ---